naymspace/backpex/guides/get_started/installation.md

 Backpex is built on top of Phoenix LiveView, so you need to have Phoenix LiveView installed in your application.
 If you generate a new Phoenix application using the latest version of the `mix phx.new` generator, Phoenix LiveView is included by default.

-### Alpine.js
+### Alpine.js & Backpex Hooks

 Backpex uses [Alpine.js](https://alpinejs.dev/) for some interactivity.
 Make sure you have Alpine.js installed in your application.
+You also need to import some our custom hooks.

+> ### Work in progress {: .info}
+>
+> We are currently working on removing Alpine.js completely with our own custom hooks.
+Until then you need both.

 You can install Alpine.js by installing it via npm: